sole/install-to-adb/README.md

 ## Demo

-The code in demo.js shows how to call this module.
+The code in demo.js shows how to call this module to install a sample app in all ADB connected devices and then launch it too!

 We use promises, hence the usage of `then` instead of a callback.

 ```javascript
 var path = require('path');